-- DO NOT eat from the bag.
+- Do not eat from the bag.
 You could be tempted to eat too much.
 Use the serving size on the package to portion out the snack into small bags or bowls.
 You can also buy single-serving portions of your favorite snack foods.
 If you buy in bulk, you can divide snacks up into single-serving portions when you get home from the store.

 - Serve food on smaller plates.
 Eat from a salad plate instead of a dinner plate.
 Keep serving dishes on the kitchen counter so you will have to get up for seconds.
 Putting your food out of easy reach and out of sight will make it harder for you to overeat.

 - Substitute lower-fat varieties of food.
 Instead of whole-fat cream cheese, sour cream, and milk, buy low-fat or skim instead.
-Use half the amount you would normally use of to save even more calories.
-You can try replacing half of the cream cheese with hummus or mix the sour cream with plain yogurt to make this easier
+Use half the amount you would normally use to save even more calories.
+You can try replacing half of the cream cheese with hummus or mix the sour cream with plain yogurt to make this easier.

-- DO NOT eat mindlessly.
+- Do not eat mindlessly.
 When you snack in front of the television or while doing other activities, you will be distracted enough that you may eat too much.
 Eat at the table.
 Focus your attention on your food so you will know when you have had enough to eat.